 How do you know whether the company you are considering doing business with is reliable and trustworthy?
 Its sales presentation may be convincing, but you don’t want to throw away your money or be taken in by a scheme.
 So, before you make a purchase or donate to a cause from an organization you have not done business with before, you should always do some research about the company.

-The BBB maintains a database of more than two million businesses and reports on 25,000 charities, which summarizes other customers' experiences and can be accessed for free.
-Complaints from consumers all over the United States and Canada form the basis of their records.
-The BBB’s Wise Giving Alliance is an affiliated organization whose database is continually updated with information on charitable groups and others who solicit your contributions.
+The BBB maintains a database of more than 6.3 million businesses and reports on 25,000 charities, which summarizes other customers' experiences and can be accessed for free.
+Complaints from consumers all over the United States, Canada and Mexico form the basis of the BBB’s records.
+The BBB’s Wise Giving Alliance (give.org) is an affiliated organization whose database is continually updated with information on charitable groups and others who solicit your contributions.

-Keep in mind, however, that even a reputation check with the BBB, however, is not foolproof.
-If they have no record of complaints about a business, it could mean that the company whose name you are looking for may have moved or changed names—or may simply not have been in business long enough yet for complaints to have been registered against it.
+Keep in mind, however, that even a reputation check with the BBB is not foolproof.
+If the BBB has no record of complaints about a business, it could mean that the company whose name you are looking for has moved or changed names—or has simply not been in business long enough for complaints to have been registered against it.